The Story of the Q Bar

 They continue to source only the freshest seafood, flown to the Valley each week.
 Chuck’s ”No Sniveling” motto is the result of a well-lived and hard-earned Life.
 It is one he shares with our valued Q Bar Family and Friends.

-As co-owner and operator of the Q Bar and Grill, Julie has been with the family business full time since 2000.
+As owner and operator of the Q Bar and Grill, and daughter of Chuck the founder, Julie has been with the family business full time since 2000.
 She started her career in the Food and Beverage industry as a youth working in all facets of the business.
 After graduating in 1996 from Northern Arizona University with a Bachelors of Science degree in Hotel and Restaurant Management, she took a job as a manager for a large chain restaurant in California.
 Julie eventually relocated back to Phoenix to continue her career with a prominent hotel group, working as a manager in food and beverage, then eventually moving into Corporate Supply Chain Management.